amusso01/foundry-isc/README.md

-# Wordpress Starter Theme with Underscores, and Webpack 4
+# Wordpress FOUNDRY Starter Theme with Underscores, and Webpack 4

 This is a Wordpress Starter Theme initially based on Underscores and built with Webpack 4.